Temporary residency in Canada: Issues with the Live-in Caregiver Program

 The exploitation of migrant labour has been a key issue amongst labour and civil society groups.
 Many have suggested that the structure of Canadian temporary migration programs, particularly the Live-in Caregiver Program (LCP), perpetuate social and economic inequalities in the long-term.
 There are little provincial employment standards regarding the recruitment and monitoring of the LCP, which leaves migrant workers vulnerable to exploitation.
 At present, only the province of British Columbia requires that workers be registered by their employers under the Domestic Workers' Registry.
 Employment agencies, on the other hand, are only regulated in two provinces, British Columbia, and Alberta, and their regulation only amounts to operating licensing requirements.

 The lack of systemic regulation makes it difficult for contract violations to be contested.
 Under the law, contracts should specify total work hours, vacation time, wages, and benefits.
 However, in a study conducted by a Montreal organization, PINAY, together with the McGill University School of Social Work, it was found that in 25% of the 148 live-in caregivers studied, employers did not sign a contract at all, and 43% claimed that they weren't paid for overtime work.

 Another issue with temporary migrants is the limited mobility afforded to them within the confines of their stipulated contracts.
 What sets the LCP apart from the TFWP is that applicants are required to have a minimum secondary school education as well as domestic service training.
 Research has even found that a large number of those applying through the LCP program are overqualified and have post-secondary education, and training as registered practitioners and nurses from their origin countries.
 However, due to the live-in requirement and the length of the LCP contract, deskilling occurs, wherein educational qualifications and training once held by immigrants prior to entering the program are not utilized or developed.
 This leads to downward occupational mobility as re-entry into the labour market with a skilled position becomes difficult upon the end of the contract, and once permanent residency is achieved.

 Abuse of workers and accusations of modern slavery in Canada

 In 2017, the Toronto Star conducted an investigation that revealed a large number of cases of incorrect accommodation, lack of access to medical care, violence and abuse.

-In July 2024, a report for the United Nations Human Rights Council by the Special Rapporteur on contemporary forms of slavery Tomoya Obokata described the program as a "breeding ground for contemporary slavery".
-Obokata's report found many instances of debt bondage, wage theft, lack of personal protective equipment, abuse, and sexual misconduct.
-Immigration minister Marc Miller gave a statement to Reuters saying that the program was "in need of reform" and that the low-wage stream needed to be examined.
+In July 2024, a report for the United Nations Human Rights Council by the Special Rapporteur on contemporary forms of slavery described the program as a "breeding ground for contemporary slavery".
+The report found many instances of debt bondage, wage theft, lack of personal protective equipment, abuse, and sexual misconduct.
+The Minister of Immigration, Refugees, and Citizenship Marc Miller gave a statement to Reuters saying that the program was "in need of reform" and that the low-wage stream needed to be examined.